 your flesh –

-We don’t know the things John suffered when he was banished to the Island of
+We don’t know how much John suffered when he was banished to the Island of

 and whatever was edible was already eaten.
 A boat would come and deliver food

-to the prisoners; they wouldn’t divvy it to them, but dropped it and the
+to the prisoners; they didn’t divvy it to them, but dropped it and the

 prisoners fended for themselves.
 John wasn’t about to get involved in that